 Coordinator Contact: eshta.bhardwaj@mail.utoronto.ca

-This interactive CRAFT workshop session uses satire and creative expression to facilitate and strengthen collective organizing around algorithmic harms.
+This interactive CRAFT workshop session uses satire and creative expression to facilitate and strengthen collective organizing around the environmental damages caused by AI systems.

 Priya Goswami